 Do I need a lawyer to sell my house in Connecticut?

 Yes, you do need to hire a real estate lawyer when selling a house in Connecticut.
 Their services will typically cost you around $300 per hour, which is well worth the price, given the number of legal requirements that you will have to comply with.
+Learn more by chatting with an experienced real estate lawyer.

 Is selling a house without a realtor worth it in Connecticut?